Bollywood stars, rich Indians vote in fourth phase of giant election

 Modi sent warplanes into Pakistan in late February in response to a suicide attack by an Islamist militant group based there that killed 40 Indian police in the disputed Kashmir region.

-Modi has sought votes on his tough response towards militancy and in recent days has evoked the deadly Easter Sunday bombings in nearby Sri Lanka.
+Modi has sought votes on his tough response toward militancy and in recent days has evoked the deadly Easter Sunday bombings in nearby Sri Lanka.

 Maidul Islam, a professor of political science at Kolkata’s Centre for Studies in Social Sciences, said long queues outside polling stations would indicate whether Modi’s national security pitch was working.